hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 What would bring more ppl to red woukd be more blogs, videos, screencasts...etc...in my opinion.

 [19:30:43](#08hu8x3x75nu3Pj92I713p14IYCNjp2ESDU4iquZLh0) <m_a_j_ch_rz_a_k_twitter (Micha≈Ç Majchrzak)>:
-@cloutiy  sure ...but how I can blog about Red if I can not run it on my 64 bit Macs Ì†ΩÌ∏É
+@cloutiy  sure ...but how I can blog about Red if I can not run it on my 64 bit Macs üòÉ

 [19:34:15](#Or_5-XYj9vBbFO485133lLeBFw0UxAywemIbeSm8Ca8) <m_a_j_ch_rz_a_k_twitter (Micha≈Ç Majchrzak)>:
 as a typical user If I have to install 32-bit libs on Linux then I would try something else instead of Red